swcarpentry/hpc-novice/_episodes/10-login-and-transfer.md

 ECDSA key fingerprint is MD5:99:59:db:b1:3f:18:d0:2c:49:4e:c2:74:86:ac:f7:c6.
 Are you sure you want to continue connecting (yes/no)?  # type "yes"!
-Warning: Permanently added the ECDSA host key for IP address '199.241.166.2' to the list of known hosts. yourUsername@graham.computecanada.ca's password:  # no text appears as you enter your password Last login: Wed Jun 28 16:16:20 2017 from s2.n59.queensu.ca
+Warning: Permanently added the ECDSA host key for IP address '199.241.166.2' to the list of known hosts. yourUsername@remote.computer.address's password:  # no text appears as you enter your password Last login: Wed Jun 28 16:16:20 2017 from s2.n59.queensu.ca

 Welcome to the ComputeCanada/SHARCNET cluster Graham.